asm-compendium/asm-compendium.github.io/content/docs/barrel-shifter.md

             }
         }
 </style>
 The inline barrel shifter feature, also known as the constant shift feature, allows to optionally shift the Rn operand for most instructions before it is processed by the main instruction.
+This is a hallmark feature of ARM processors and is widely used in optimization by programmers and compilers alike.

+When an instruction includes a shift to its Rn operand, this is evaluated first. `add r1, r2, r3 ror #0x10` should be interpreted as `r1 = r2 + ror(r3, 0x10)`.

 <div class="side-by-side">
   <div class="box">